Coronavirus Update:What patients and families need to know

 Keeping Your Child with HIV Healthy

 One of the best ways to keep your child healthy is to use proper hand washing techniques.
 Clean hands help keep your child from catching colds and from developing other illnesses.
-Teach your child to wash his/her hands thoroughly at an early age.
+Teach your child to wash his or her hands thoroughly at an early age.

 Staying Healthy with HIV